aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 # A Tale of Two GUIs

 For students in CS 2150 for the fall 2018 semester, there are two possible GUIs that they may want to use.
 KDE is more similar to Windows, which is what everybody is familiar with.
-Gnome is similar to the NoMachine connection that they also will have access to.
+Gnome is quite different, but many people like it better.
 Thus, *both* GUIs were installed (yes, this greatly increased the hard disk size).
 The installation of KDE was via `sudo apt-get install kubuntu-desktop`.

 # Development installation